Skip to content

 ———————–

 Selective Complement – The selective complement operation complements the selected bits of a register.
-Consider a register A which is containing the data.
-This operation complements the bits of register A where there are corresponding 1’s in other register B. It does not make any change the bit positions that have 0’s in register B. The below table shows the truth table for selective complement opeation.
+Consider a register A that contains the data.
+This operation complements the bits of register A where there are corresponding 1’s in register B. It does not make any change to the bit positions that have 0’s in register B. The table below shows the truth table for the selective complement operation.

 Bit of Register A